FAQ on MVP Development for Startups

 - inquire about the past company experience in relevant markets to test their qualification,

 - get the precise estimate and agreed milestones to avoid overcharging,

 What Are the Stages of Working with an Outsourcing Company?

 Working with an outsourcing company is quite straightforward: a client submits the project requirements and receives an estimate split into milestones from the Project Manager.
-Additional details and questions from the development team are discussed with the client during the phone call.
+Additional details and questions from the development team about MVP startup engineering are discussed with the client during the phone call.
 Client and Account Manager agree to the delivery dates and payment schedule and client signs the contract meaning the start of the project which usually is native or hybrid mobile development.
 Within the agreed time frames a designer prepares the wireframes and UI/UX mockups, the client reviews and comments on them.
 Once the design is approved, developers start coding the product and deliver it within the agreed deadline.
 Before the product goes for review to the client, it passes QA testing and possible bugfix.
 After completing the adjustments requested by the client, the company delivers the final product.

 Can a Company with the Ready Product Request Improvements of It from the Outsourcing Company?

 There are no limitations of the types of companies, which could benefit from outsourcing product development to dedicated IT companies.
 Even if the company already has existing products and would like them improved or fixed, it may still turn to the outsourcing company.
-Such companies as Mobilunity provide full-cycle development services from basic prototyping to custom systems development in addition to website maintenance, marketing and client support services.
+Such companies as Mobilunity provide full-cycle MVP development services for startup from basic prototyping to custom systems development in addition to website maintenance, marketing and client support services.
 So whatever request online company may have in mind, the task could be outsourced and effectively done.